ss16318/ss16318/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

 Throughout my studies, I have had many opportunities to explore interesting coding projects from building a bed manager app for hospitals to analyzing a robots ability to distinguish objects using touch.
-So far, the largest project I have worked on was building a 3D artificial skull generator for my masters project at ICL.
+So far, the largest project I have worked on was building a 3D artificial skull generator for my masters project at Imperial.

 ---